An4stasis/panellinies.2025/README.md

 ### D3.

-* For each student, calculate their total score using the function `SCORE` described in part D5.
+* For each student, calculate their total score using the function/method `SCORE` described in part D5.
 Store the total score in the array `grades[100]`.
   **\[4 points]**

 ### D4.